devbyjonni/ImageAsync/README.md

    - **Test API Fetching:**
      Mock the network response to simulate successful and failed API requests.
 Validate that the `performFetch` method returns the correct data or throws the expected errors.
    - **Test Bundle Fetching:**
-     Ensure that the `performFetch` method can correctly load data from a JSON file in the app bundle.
+     Ensure that the `performFetch` method correctly loads data from a JSON file in the app bundle.
 Test both success and failure cases (e.g., missing file, corrupted data).

 ### 3. **NetworkManager Testing**
    - **Test Network Request Execution:**